This is an old answer to a school assignment. Incorrect and outdated information may occur. Some editing has been done.

 Charles Robert Darwin was born on February 9, 1809 in Shrewsbury, England.
 It wasn't long before he became interested in biology, and collecting animals, plants, shells, rocks, and other things from nature.
 One day he found two rare beetles.
 He took one beetle in each hand.
 Then a third beetle appeared, also rare.
 He put it in his mouth so as not to lose it.
 The beetle reacted by squirting out a nasty juice, so Darwin had to spit it out.
 This shows how interested and committed he was to his hobby.

 Darwin started school in 1817.
-Darwin's father wanted Charles to study medicine.
-Charles studied medicine at the University of Edinburgh from 1825.
-In 1827 he did not want to study there anymore, after an episode he witnessed.
-They had gone into an operating room to watch doctors amputate a man's foot.
+Darwin's father wanted Charles to study medicine, so Charles started studying medicine at the University of Edinburgh from 1825.
+In 1827, he quit after an episode he witnessed; His class had gone into an operating room to watch doctors amputate a man's foot.
 And at that time they did not have any form of anesthesia or sleeping pills.
 Darwin did not think it was a profession that suited him.

 Darwin remained interested in biology after 1827, and he wanted to study biology.
-His father wanted him to study botany and religion.
 Charles Darwin studied botany and biology at Christ College until 1831.
 He joined several geological expeditions, including with Adam Sedgwick to Wales in the summer of 1831.
-Sedgwick was Darwin's geology teacher at Christ College, and at the same time he supported the catastrophe theory of the origin of the Earth.
+Sedgwick was Darwin's geology teacher at Christ College.

 On December 27, 1831, Darwin boarded the “HMS Beagle”.
 The voyage from England to Pahia, on the east coast of Brazil, took over a year and two months.
 HMS Beagle traveled extensively along the southern coast of America.
 Darwin was dropped off in Bahia Blanca, while FitzRoy led surveys along the Patagonian coast.
-Important discoveries and discoveries were made.
+Important discoveries were made.
 They had dug up bones of extinct animals, including sloths, armadillos and llamas.
 Darwin saw that they had features in common with some of the animals living today.
-He believed that he was beginning to get evidence for the theory of evolution, which his grandfather had invented almost half a century earlier.
+Darwin believed he had his first evidences for the theory of evolution, which his grandfather had invented almost half a century earlier.

 FrizRoy had also completed his project with his native people.
 Not long after the natives had returned to South America, they resumed their original way of life.
 In September 1835, the delegation reached the Galàpagos Islands.
 Darwin was amazed by the flora and fauna on the various islands.
 He looked for fossils and compared them with living animals.
-He then found that two or more animal races can indeed descend from one and the same species.
+He then found that two or more animal species can indeed descend from one and the same species.
 Darwin found 14 species of finch on the Galapagos Islands.
 Among them was the "Tool-Using Finch", which used a cactus spike to catch food in holes in trees and in rock crevices.
-He saw that the tortoises always had 4+5+4, or 13 plates in their shells.
+He also noticed different species of tortoises always had 13 plates in their shells, arranged in lines of 4+5+4 plates.
 The placement was the same, but the size, shape and edges of the shells were different.
-The plants and animals that they took back to England were carefully examined for new biological discoveries.
+The plants and animals they took back to England were carefully examined for new biological discoveries.
 They found 71 different plant species on the islands, 38 of which existed only on the Galàpagos Islands.
 30 of the plants that existed only on the Galàpagos Islands existed only on James Island.

-Darwin saw a lot on the trip with the “HMS Beagle”.
+Darwin saw a lot on the voyage with the “HMS Beagle”.
 One day while out riding, he spotted an armadillo burrowing into the sand before Darwin could get off his horse.
 He was surprised at how quickly it burrowed.
-The same day that the “HMS Beagle” arrived at the Galàpagos Islands, some of the crew spotted some large lizards that looked like dragons.
-They decided to pick Darwin up right away.
-Darwin and the rest of the crew, including Fritz Roy, arrived a short time later.
-The “dragons” did not seem to react or care about the crew of the “HMS Beagle”.
-Darwin had to find out if the “dragons” were really so peaceful.
-First he pushed one of them with the butt of his rifle.
+The same day the “HMS Beagle” arrived at the Galàpagos Islands, some of the crew spotted some large lizards that looked like dragons.
+The “dragons” did not seem to react to or care about the crew.
+Darwin had to find out if the “dragons” were as peaceful as they seemed.
+He pushed one of them with the butt of his rifle.
 The “dragon” lost its balance but quickly got back up.
 Otherwise, there was no response from the “dragon”.
-Darwin thought they were not dangerous, but he wanted to be sure, and at the same time know if they were heavy.
+Darwin thought they were not dangerous, but he wanted to be sure.
 He grabbed one of the “dragons” by the tail and swung it around him.
-The crew of the “HMS Beagle” jumped.
-Darwin let go of the rope, and the “dragon” fell with a thud to the ground.
+The crew of the “HMS Beagle” were shocked.
+Darwin let go of the grip, and the “dragon” fell with a thud to the ground.
 The “dragon” no longer cared about Darwin or the rest of the crew.
 The lieutenant on board, Wickham, shook his head and said something like: “No one but you, Darwin, would be stupid enough to touch these creeps.”
 Darwin smiled and replied “Perhaps we could take one aboard, lieutenant?”
 What they called dragons were later renamed “Sea iguanas” or “Marine iguanas”.

 On 2 October 1836, the “HMS Beagle” arrived in England.
 Personally, it was a brilliant success for FitzRoy.
-It seemed as if the voyage triggered depressions that were probably hereditary.
 He went to New Zealand as governor.
-It ended in failure.
-The colonists disagreed with his liberal attitude towards the Maori.
-Darwin wrote down in his notebook everything he had found out after he arrived in England.
+It ended in failure because the colonists disagreed with his liberal attitude towards the Maori.

-What Darwin meant by his theory of evolution, and what was the beginning, was as simple as: “All living things originate from a primitive biological primordial cell that suddenly arose from inorganic, non-living matter.
+What Darwin meant by his theory of evolution was as simple as: “All living things originate from a primitive biological primordial cell that suddenly arose from inorganic, non-living matter.
 From the primordial cell, plants, animals, and humans spontaneously arose by natural selection and struggle for existence.”
+Evenn in his foreword of "On the Origin of Species", he mentiones how evolution has been put in use in farming.

 During the last year Darwin was very ill, and Emma played the piano for him every day.
 He died on April 19, 1882.
-He had experienced many wonderful and exciting discoveries in the world of thought.
-Some of those who had accompanied Darwin on some of his trips, or had been close to him, carried his coffin.
+He had experienced many wonderful and exciting discoveries.
+Some of those who had accompanied Darwin on some of his voyages, or had been close to him, carried his coffin.
 The coffin was taken to Westminster Abbey, and placed in a grave next to Sir Isaac Newton.

 Literature list: